sbsiamsb/hacktoberfest2021-1/README.md

 Hi, This is October.

-And you guys are saying so, What?
+And you guys are saying "So, What?"

 THIS IS HACKTOBER FEST 2021.
 YES, the event of FREE swag.
-A full month even is started.
+A full-month event is started.
 Wohooo.

 (Submit 4 PR and Get a Tee from HacktoberFest 2021, *not from us.* )